Antoine of Navarre: Francis II

 When in 1559 king Henri died, opponents of the Guise, including Anne de Montmorency flocked to meet Navarre in Vendôme hoping he would establish himself in the government.
 The Guise were however able to neutralise him by buying him off with the governorship of Poitou and sent him off to escort Elisabeth of Valois to the Spanish border.
 In 1560, the organisers of the Amboise conspiracy tried to recruit him as a figurehead for their efforts against the Guise government, but Navarre was apathetic.
 After the failure of Amboise, unrest continued in the south of France; Navarre's brother Condé intrigued concerning an uprising in Lyon, with plans to send 1200 men in support.
 His letter on the matter was intercepted by the Guise, however, and both brothers were summoned to court in August for an Assembly of Notables.
 Condé and Navarre were the only grandees not to attend, and thus played no part in that assembly's calling of an estates general.
 To further isolate Navarre, Condé and the house of Bourbon-Vendôme, the Guise created two super governorships, giving them to their cousins Charles, Prince of La Roche-sur-Yon and Louis, Duke of Montpensier, separating the princes of blood from each other.
 On 31 August the Guise wrote Navarre they had 40,000 troops ready to move into the south, and to present themselves at court.
-Navarre and Condé, possessing only around 6000 foot, were unable to resist, and came north without a fight.
+Navarre and Condé, possessing only around 6000 troops, were unable to resist, and came north without a fight.
 Upon their arrival Condė was detained and sentenced.

 Reign of Charles IX

 Death of Francis

 In December 1560 the young Francis II died and was succeeded by his brother Charles IX.
-Charles, being too young to rule, required a regent, a position Antoine was entitled to as first prince of the blood.
-Catherine however possessed considerable leverage over him due to the imprisonment of his brother Louis for treason.
-The two agreed that in exchange for Catherine being regent Navarre would become Lieutenant General of the kingdom and Condé would be brought back into favour.
+Charles, being too young to rule, required a regent, a position Navarre was entitled to as first prince of the blood.
+Catherine however possessed considerable leverage over him due to the imprisonment of his brother Condé for treason.
+The two agreed that in exchange for Catherine being regent, Navarre would become Lieutenant General of the kingdom and Condé would be brought back into favour.